achorg/ach2025-website/en/registration.md

 ### Burasaries
 ACH has a limited number of bursaries to cover registration costs for graduate students and contingent/un-/underemployed professionals.

-In order to be eligible, you must be a member of ACH (if you’re not yet a member, you can [join ACH](https://ach.org/membership/) now.
+In order to be eligible, you must be a member of ACH (if you’re not yet a member, you can [join ACH](https://ach.org/membership/) now).

 Bursary application details will be posted soon.